ucdavis/UCDPowerShellUsers/Meetings/Meeting-20250610-AD3ManagedGroupsRightsComparison/README.md

 ## AD3 Managed Groups Rights Check

-A script to quickly determine the AD3 managed groups one admin account doesn't have owner or manager rights to modify.
+A script to quickly determine the AD3 managed groups one user account doesn't have owner or manager rights to modify.

 ### Script Summary

-- Pull the AD3 Managed groups that a comparison admin account has owner or manager rights on
+- Pull the AD3 managed groups that a comparison account has owner or manager rights on
-- Then retreive all the members of a specified AD group consisting of other AD3 admins accounts
-- Pull all the AD3 Managed groups each of the other admins have access to modify
+- Then retreive all the AD3 managed groups the individual benchmark user or members of the benchmark AD3 group have owner or manager rights on
 - Compare the two listings and report out groups the comparison admin needs access to configure

 ### Requirements